epishova/Structured-Streaming-Cassandra-Sink/blog_draft.md

 When I initially faced the above problem [this project](https://github.com/polomarcus/Spark-Structured-Streaming-Examples) was very helpful.
 However, that repo may seem complex if you just began to work with Structured Streaming and need a simple example of how to output data into Cassandra.
-Furthermore, that code workes in Spark local mode and requires some changes to run on a cluster.
+Furthermore, that code works in Spark local mode and requires some changes to run on a cluster.

 Additionally, there are good examples of how to create [JDBC sink](https://docs.databricks.com/_static/notebooks/structured-streaming-etl-kafka.html) and [MongoDB sink](https://jira.mongodb.org/browse/SPARK-134) for Structured Streaming.